- Sustainable Ecosystems

-Policies that ensure the reversal of deforestation and forest degradation to be adopted based on the Future Policy Award 2011.
+Policies that ensure the reversal of deforestation and forests degradation to be adopted based on the Future Policy Award 2011.
+(Also visit our Future Policy Award 2011 Website)

 Forests are a necessity for life on earth, providing habitats for up to 80% of the terrestrial biodiversity and preventing soil erosion, desertification, and land degradation.
 They also play a vital role in maintaining global climate stability, absorbing 1.5 billion tonnes of carbon emissions per year.
 Nevertheless, 5.2 million hectares of forest are lost on an annual basis.
 These alarming facts are indicative of the crisis that is facing the world’s forests as a result of unsustainable land-use and the over-exploitation of forest resources.